ayushmasharma/ayushmasharma/README.md

 - 🔭 I’m currently pursuing B.Tech. in Computer Science. 👩🏻‍🎓
 - 🌱 I’m currently learning React.
-- 👯 I’m looking to collaborate on Web Development projects.
+- 👯 I’m looking to collaborate on Web and App Development projects.
-- 💬 Ask me about tech related stuffs.
+- 💬 Ask me about Tech Related stuffs.
 - 📫 How to reach me: Drop me a mail at ayushmasharma63@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I can sleep whole day.